 Nestled in the heart of Pennsylvania's Brandywine Valley, West Chester is a picturesque and historic community that offers small-town charm with cosmopolitan flair.
 The Philadelphia Inquirer called it "one of the world's most perfect small towns."
 And West Chester has received a multitude of awards and recognitions.

-Don't be confused about parking downtown.
-See Malena's Where to Park in West Chester offering easy tips for parking in an entertaining video.
-Remember, your best option for worry-free parking in downtown West Chester are the centrally located municipal parking garages.
+Insiders Parking Tip Your best option for worry-free parking in downtown West Chester are the centrally located municipal parking garages.
 Park as long as you want and have no fear of getting an overtime parking ticket.
 Go to the Parking Tab for details.

-Within a few blocks of downtown, West Chester University serves the educational needs to nearly 14,000 students.
-With roots dating back to 1812, West Chester has evolved into a comprehensive university which excels in teacher education, business, health, natural and social sciences, music and the arts.
+Home to West Chester University Within a few blocks of downtown, West Chester University serves the educational needs to 14,000 students.
+With roots dating back to 1812, WCU has evolved into a comprehensive university which excels in teacher education, business, health, natural and social sciences, music and the arts.